pxmkv/Balance-Tech/readme.md

 <img src="/pics/bike.png">

 The bulk of the circuit design lies within a three “story” structure.
 Three circuit boards with a gap of about an inch between each house all the circuitry and key parts within.
 Battery power is wired in a position that will decrease center of mass and aid in smoother balancing.
-The Buck converter allows for an adjustable power supply and the AMS1117 serves as a voltage regulator.
+The Buck converter allows for an adjustable power supply and the LDO AMS1117 serves as a voltage regulator for the MCU.
 Other smaller parts exist in the circuit but the critical parts are provided here

 <img src="/pics/circuit.png"  width="300" height="200"><img src="/pics/diagram.png"  width="300" height="200">